OMG! Ganeshas turn dearer

 Hyderabad: With Ganesh Chaturthi around the corner, traditional artisans are busy giving final touches to Ganesh idols across the city.
 As last year due to Covid restrictions idol sellers hardly could earn anything and with the price hike in many commodities, Ganesh idol prices have increased by 15-20 per cent this year.

+We had to increase the prices of idols to reach the minimum profit after sales," said Kailash Singh, idol maker, Dhoolpet.

-"Our idols are brought from Maharashtra, and to coup up with transportation expenses we have increased our prices.
-As this year there is a high demand for smaller idols, so we are hoping for a good sale," said T Suresh an idol seller at General Bazar, Secunderabad.
+"Our idols are brought from Maharashtra, and to cope up with transportation expenses, we have increased our prices.
+We are hoping for a good sale as there is a high demand for smaller idols this year," said T Suresh, an idol seller at General Bazar, Secunderabad.

+'We get soil from Odisha and West Bengal and soil prices have increased due to rains and recent floods in these States and so does labour and transport charges.
+Further, the increasing demand for eco-friendly idols this year also contributed to price hikes.